In addition to our talented teachers, we have a handful of dedicated and equally talented staff members helping us behind the scenes.

 Dan Walker hails originally from the forests of New Hampshire.
 He has lived in Jackson for the past several years with his wife, Ashleigh, and his two children, Finn and Rylynn, who both attend JH Classical.
 Dan brings diverse job experiences to the position of advancement and finance manager at JHCA.
 A former defense contractor, he has worked locally with nonprofits and businesses in accounting and financial management.
 Dan is excited to contribute his skills to the school and its vision.

-Mr. Walker went on to work as an analyst with BAE Systems, a government contractor.
+Mr. Walker went on to work as an analyst with BAE Systems.
 His work with the Department of Defense focused on leading teams of engineers and analysts in developing capability solutions for a variety of programs.
 He commuted between Virginia and California and worked weekends as a paramedic while also continuing his education as a professional climbing guide and wilderness EMT.
 These skills afforded Dan the opportunity to join several military training expeditions to mountain ranges around the world.
 He recounts, “With BAE I ended up primarily working on missile defense and general procurement programs, but for a time I’d been working with the Marine Corps on mountain warfare programs following a successful training expedition in Denali National Park with Norwegian, Canadian, Australian, and U.S. military personnel.
 It was an exciting couple of years being involved in these kinds of expeditions.”

 After living in California, the Walker family moved to Jackson Hole.
 The new location was a natural fit.
 His oldest brother Tim had recently relocated to Jackson Hole, and although it was difficult place to work from remotely, Dan and Ashleigh were determined to stay in the valley.
 “It’s not exactly the easiest place from which to travel to a suitable military base, and there were only so many aspects of the job I could do from Jackson.”